 For about a year, I’ve been thinking about changing this page.
 Today’s as good a day as any.

 I’m still paddling folding kayaks, still looking for a serviceable Seavivor Greenland Solo, still riding bikes, still reading books.
 This past year, I’ve read (truthfully) dozens and dozens of Star Wars novels.
-That’s, mentally, like laying on the couch and eating ice-cream out of the carton.
+(Update 11/23/20 – got a 99 cent Kindle Unlimited deal and have been spending a lot of free time reading numerous Galaxy’s Edge novels) That’s (binge-reading Star Wars novels), mentally, like laying on the couch and eating ice-cream out of the carton.
 I still don’t quite fit in, still almost entirely without social skills, and still tend not to care much about that most of the time.

 While most of what I wrote about myself about eight years ago is still true, age has tempered me a bit and I’m a little less comfortable with grandiose, bombastic self-description now than formerly.
 For instance, I still have a “tendency to disvalue conventional authority while overvaluing my own experience and cognitive faculty when faced with what is usually referred to as an ethical dilemma,” but I’m a little more likely to reflect before acting.
 My political views are even more anti-communist and I’ve become more Reformed in my thinking and theology.